1. Skip to content

 "It takes very long, also because of the scale of the crimes," Gabard said.

-"Generally when you speak of genocide, there are lots of victims and it takes a long time to investigate the crimes and to prove not only an intention to kill, but to kill people because they were part of a group."
+"Generally, when you speak of genocide, there are lots of victims, and it takes a long time to investigate the crimes and to prove not only an intention to kill, but to kill people because they were part of a group."

 Genocide or not?

-In 2021, the US, Canadian and Dutch governments all accused China of committing a genocide against the Uyghur people in Xinjiang, while several other countries brought parliamentary resolutions making the same accusation.
+In 2021, the US, Canadian and Dutch governments all accused China of committing genocide against the Uyghur people in Xinjiang, while several other countries brought parliamentary resolutions making the same accusation.

-Experts, however, point to three genocides recognized to date by a court of law at an international level — Rwanda, where an estimated 800,000 Tutsis and moderate Hutus died in the 1994 genocide, the 1995 massacre at Srebrenica which was ruled to be genocide by the International Criminal Tribunal for the former Yugoslavia and the Khmer Rouge killings in Cambodia in the 1970s.
+Experts, however, point to three genocides recognized to date by a court of law at an international level — Rwanda, where an estimated 800,000 Tutsis and moderate Hutus died in the 1994 genocide, the 1995 massacre at Srebrenica that was ruled to be genocide by the International Criminal Tribunal for the former Yugoslavia and the Khmer Rouge killings in Cambodia in the 1970s.

 A memorial to the Rwandan genocide